anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-20-Extreme-Gradient-Boosting-with-XGBoost-Part-2.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.3.3-Visualizing-feature-importances:-What-features-are-most-important-in-my-dataset">2.3.3 Visualizing feature importances: What features are most important in my dataset<a class="anchor-link" href="#2.3.3-Visualizing-feature-importances:-What-features-are-most-important-in-my-dataset"> </a></h3><p>Another way to visualize your XGBoost models is to examine the importance of each feature column in the original dataset within the model.</p>
+<h3 id="Visualizing-feature-importances:-What-features-are-most-important-in-my-dataset">Visualizing feature importances: What features are most important in my dataset<a class="anchor-link" href="#Visualizing-feature-importances:-What-features-are-most-important-in-my-dataset"> </a></h3><p>Another way to visualize your XGBoost models is to examine the importance of each feature column in the original dataset within the model.</p>
 <p>One simple way of doing this involves counting the number of times each feature is split on across all boosting rounds (trees) in the model, and then visualizing the result as a bar graph, with the features ordered according to how many times they appear.
 XGBoost has a <code>plot_importance()</code> function that allows you to do exactly this, and you'll get a chance to use it in this exercise!</p>

 </div>